 - ¼ tsp white pepper

-- Place all of the ingredients for the marinade in a medium size bowl and mix well.
-Add the sliced beef and mix to ensure proper coverage.
-Set aside and let marinate for about 15-20 minutes.
+- Add all of the ingredients for the marinade to a medium bowl and whisk.
+Add the sliced beef and mix.
+Set aside and let marinate for about 15-20 minutes at room temperature.